ADMIS-TONGJI/ADMIS-TONGJI.github.io/_members/2025xudong-jiang.md

 ---

 ### 个人简介/About Me
 Xudong Jiang received the bachelor’s degree in computer science from Northeastern University, Shenyang, China, in 2023.
-He is currently working toward the master’s degree in computer science with the Department of Computer Science and Technol ogy, Tongji University.
+He is currently working toward the Ph.D. degree degree in computer science with the Department of Computer Science and Technology, Tongji University.
 His research interests include spatio-temporal data analysis and deep learning.
 He is also a student member of the China Computer Federation (CCF).

 ### 研究方向/Research Interests
 Remote Sensing Data Processing, Spatio-temporal Data Analysis, Spatial–temporal Data Prediction, and Deep Learning.